-1. Cheating on exams, quizzes, homework.
-(See Academic Dishonesty Policy) 2.
-Behavior, at any facility or activity, demonstrating gross disrespect in any form to anyone including the use of taunting, belittling, vulgarity, and profanity.
-3. Harassment of any kind.
+1. Behavior, at any facility or activity, demonstrating gross disrespect in any form to anyone including the use of taunting, belittling, vulgarity, and profanity.
+2. Harassment of any kind.
 (See Sex Discrimination and Sexual Misconduct Policy (Title IX) pp. 18-30).
-4. Demanding make-up exams, extensions, grade changes, special favors, or arguing relentlessly over a grade or test question.
-5. Utilizing a cellular phone and smartwatch/device in any school function, including but not limited to theory, clinical, observation, or skills lab, in breach of the Social Networking Policy (see Social Networking Policy).
+3. Demanding make-up exams, extensions, grade changes, special favors, or arguing relentlessly over a grade or test question.
+4. Utilizing a cellular phone and smartwatch/device in any school function, including but not limited to theory, clinical, observation, or skills lab, in breach of the Social Networking Policy (see Social Networking Policy).